uncomment the following lines to install these packages if required

 #> 14 RPTESTB RPTESTB_003 184 DY 0

 These best choices follow a hierarchical list of variables, so for a given row, if the first variable in the hierarchy list is not present, the second will be used unless that is also empty, and so on.
-For example, MBSTRESN (standardised numeric result) is initially used as the best choice result variable, where rows have an empty MBSTRESN, MBSTRESC (standardised character result) will be used, if there are still empty rows MBMODIFY (modified original result) and finally MBORRES (original result from data contributor) will be used to populate the output.
+For example, MBSTRESN (standardised numeric result) is initially used as the best choice result variable, where rows have an empty MBSTRESN, MBSTRESC (standardised character result) will be used.
+If there are still empty rows, MBMODIFY (modified original result) and finally MBORRES (original result from data contributor) will be used to populate the output.

-With the best choice timing variable, there is a default hierarchy though users are encouraged to specify the list of timing variables which are most relevant to the study and objectives they have.
+With the best choice timing variable, there is a default hierarchy, though users are encouraged to specify the list of timing variables which are most relevant to the study and objectives they have.
 For example, a researcher may only want planned visit days as the timing variable, so they can specify VISITDY.
 The TIME_SOURCE changes compared to the previous example as the hierarchy has changed.

 timing_variables = "VISITDY")